 It is possible to do the important work of precepting students and still get home in time for dinner.

-for all 3 preceptorships
+Preceptor responsibilities for all three preceptorships

-Using the postcard given to student, sign off on the required 20 histories Communicate freely with the preceptorship staff
+Using the postcard given to student, sign off on the required 20 histories.
+Communicate freely with the preceptorship staff.

-The Preceptorship staff welcomes contact concerning student progress and is available to offer general assistance or answer any questions you might have:
+The preceptorship staff welcomes contact concerning student progress and is available to offer general assistance or answer any questions you might have:

 Maintain a collegial relationship with the medical student

 The students are anticipating an enjoyable clinical educational experience in your practice.
 This will be enhanced when a collegial relationship can be established between you and your student.
 The students are instructed to contact their preceptors before the scheduled rotation time to introduce themselves and arrange a meeting time and place for the first day.